mwermelinger/kattis-guide/input.md

 ```

 - [Solving for Carrots](https://open.kattis.com/problems/carrots) (1 LOC):
-A silly description of a trivial problem.
+A silly description of a trivial problem that makes
-A good introduction to ignoring irrelevant details.
+an excellent introduction to ignoring irrelevant details.

 ## _n_ lines

 These problems have a variable number _n_ of lines, but _n_ is given at the
 start of the input, and so the lines can be read with a for-loop.

-Consider again the sum example, but this time, each integer is on its own line, and the first line is the number of lines that follow.
+Consider the sum example again, but this time, each integer is on its line, and the first line is the number of lines that follow.
 The solution becomes:
 ```py
 total = 0